 Having considered these basic questions will keep your course focused and your audience confident of their investment of time and energy in your program.

-Mistake #3: Classic Copy Pasting
+Mistake #3: Classic Copy-Pasting

 We have all started reading an email only to realize that it’s a mass email.
 Feeling jipped, we think “Oh, it’s not for me.”
 It’s not a nice feeling.
 Let’s avoid it altogether.

 Let’s just state the obvious--copy and paste your existing eLearning content to your mobile course doesn’t cut it.
-Elearning programs are designed to be viewed at the computer screen.
+Elearning programs are designed to be viewed on the computer screen.
 The fixed screen dynamic is different.
 Your students are on a small screen now.
 Text, resolutions, and features were all a carefully decided part of their experience.
-Tiny details won’t register and device capabilities will vary. .
+Tiny details won’t register and device capabilities will vary.

 Your content has to be repurposed.
 You’ll want to make it a simple, direct, and informative experience from the get-go.
 Your mobile courses require smaller chunks of information and some consideration for smaller screen size

-Note: Mobile courses should run about half the time of your average 30 minute elearning course.
+Note: Mobile courses should run about half the time of your average 30-minute eLearning course.

 Mistake #4: Completely Disregarding Your Audience